ryanpfalz/azure-devops-capacity-analytics/README.md

 #### Authentication to Azure DevOps

-- One of the parameters to `generate_snapshot` function is a personal access token (PAT), which is used to authenticate with the REST API.
-The PAT must have the `Work Items (read)` and `Work Items (read and write)` scopes enabled.
 - This codebase reads the PAT from an environment variable named `AZDO_PAT`.
 Depending on your runtime environment, there could be more ideal ways to store the PAT, such as using [Azure Key Vault](https://docs.microsoft.com/en-us/azure/key-vault/general/overview).
-- Your PAT will work within Organization.
+- Your PAT will work within an Organization.
 If you have multiple organizations, you will need to generate a PAT for each one.

 ## Conceptual Enterprise Architecture & Workflow